stylify/web/content/blog/code-your-angular-website-faster-with-stylify-css.md

 📦It can generate multiple CSS bundles

 ## Installation

-First install the [@stylify/bundler](/docs/bundler) package using NPM or Yarn:
+First, install the [@stylify/bundler](/docs/bundler) package using NPM or Yarn:

 ```
 npm i -D @stylify/bundler
 yarn add -D @stylify/bundler
 ```

-Also for the watch mode, we need to run two paralel tasks.
+Also for the watch mode, we need to run two parallel tasks.
 This can be solved using concurrently:
 ```
 yarn add -D concurrently
 npm i concurrently